AggHim/shadow-intern/README.md

 # shadow-intern
-Shadow Detection in images captured using mobile phones, using Neural Networks.
+Convolution Neural Network for detection of shadows, specifically for images captured using flash.